 In the past, we have not experienced difficulties with fuel availability and we currently expect to be able to obtain fuel at prevailing prices in quantities sufficient to meet our future needs.
 Pursuant to our contract flying arrangements, United, Delta, American and Alaska have agreed to bear the economic risk of fuel price fluctuations on our contracted flights.
 We bear the economic risk of fuel price fluctuations on our prorate operations.
-For each of the years ended December 31, 2016, 2015 and 2014, approximately 4%, 4% and 3% of our ASMs were flown under prorate arrangements.
-For the years ended December 31, 2016, 2015 and 2014, the average price per gallon of aircraft fuel was \$1.70, \$2.09 and \$3.33, respectively.
+For each of the years ended December 31, 2017, 2016 and 2015, approximately 12%, 13% and 12% of our total passenger revenue was derived from prorate arrangements.
+For the years ended December 31, 2017, 2016 and 2015, the average price per gallon of aircraft fuel was \$2.01, \$1.70 and \$2.09, respectively.
 For illustrative purposes only, we have estimated the impact of the market risk of fuel on our prorate operations using a hypothetical increase of 25% in the price per gallon we purchase.
-Based on this hypothetical assumption, we would have incurred an additional \$17.6 million, \$19.1 million and \$29.1 million in fuel expense for the years ended December 31, 2016, 2015 and 2014, respectively.
+Based on this hypothetical assumption, we would have incurred an additional \$21.3 million, \$17.6 million and \$19.1 million in fuel expense for the years ended December 31, 2017, 2016 and 2015, respectively.